-This post gives advice on clothes and shoe shopping in Bogota; if you’re looking for souvenirs, gifts or flea market type shopping, you might find my post on markets in Bogota useful.
+This post gives advice on clothes and shoe shopping in Bogota – you might find it useful to read my post on what to wear in Bogota first! if you’re looking for souvenirs, gifts or flea market type shopping, my post on markets in Bogota may be useful.
 If you’re looking for books, the Librería Nacional and Panamericana are chain stores which you’ll find throughout the city.
 There are some excellent second-hand bookstores in the center around carrera 8-8a and calle 15-16.
 My favourite one is the Merlin bookstore, and Colombia.co has also put together a list of other recommended bookstores.

 Bogota has many shopping malls throughout the city, and some boast familiar global high-street brands such as Forever 21, Zara, Mango, Bershka, NAF NAF and Esprit.
 If you’re shopping in Bogota you will probably find that the prices are similar or higher than back home, and they’re actually a bit on the expensive side if you’re earning in Colombian pesos.